 Aish – Holocaust FAQs

 ADL – Children of the Holocaust.
-This site tells the story of 3 child survivors of the Holocaust.
+The stories of 3 child survivors and a discussion guide.

 History.com – The Holocaust